Dodentocht

-The Dodentocht (Dutch for March of the Dead) is a long-distance march of 100 kilometers organized annually in Bornem, Belgium, since 1970.
-The grueling march derives its name from the length of the march and the rough and forested terrain.
-At the 2016 edition, 12,608 participants had registered.
-A scouting group also organises a campsite for the participants; the campsite can hold 500 people that want to arrive earlier.
+The Dodentocht (Dutch for Death March) is a long-distance march of 100 kilometers organized annually since 1970 in Bornem, Belgium.
+The grueling march derives its name from its length.
+Each year since 2009, the event has attracted over 10,000 participants.
+A scouting group also organises a campsite for the participants, which can hold 500 people.

 History

-In 45 years the Dodentocht has become one of the most important hiking happenings in Europe.
-It began in 1970 with 65 participants and has since grown into an event with over 13,000 hikers.
-Marchers have come from many countries, including the United States, the United Kingdom, and Germany.
+The Dodentocht has become one of the most important hiking events in Europe.
+It began in 1970 with 65 participants and has since grown into an event with up to 13,000 hikers.
+Marchers have come from many countries, including the United States, the United Kingdom and Germany.